BuzzingPixelFabricator/buzzing-pixel-fabricator/readme.md

 ### `'string'.toCamelCase`

 Fabricator adds the `toCamelCase()` method on the `String` prototype.
 This method removes spaces, dashes, and underscores and capitalizes the letter right after — hence, camelCase.

+## Modules

+Modules are a way to group related CSS and JS, or just simply to have well organized CSS and JS sections.

+There are two types of modules: build and compile and you place them in their respective directories.

+Build modules Less and JS get compiled into the primary CSS and JS min files.

+Compile modules compile their Less and JS into their own CSS and JS min files.

+Use the example modules to get started.